Best Internet Speed for Online Gaming 2026

 Shared Internet Connection

 Are there other people and multiple devices that connect to the internet in your house?
 More connections cause network congestion, which slows down your overall speed.
-As a rule of thumb, budget ~25 Mbps per person in a multi-user household—more if others are streaming 4K or video conferencing.
-To find an internet plan tailored to your lifestyle, it helps to take this quick quiz to determine your internet speed requirements.
+As a rule of thumb, budget about 25 Mbps per person in a multi-user household; more if others are streaming 4K or video conferencing.
+To find an internet plan tailored to your lifestyle, take this quick quiz to determine your internet speed requirements.

 If multiple people in your home are online, look for a router with Quality of Service (QoS) settings.
 QoS lets you prioritize gaming traffic over other activities like streaming or file downloads, helping reduce lag when bandwidth is being shared.